 Stay away from cold foods like ice cream, ice water and raw foods.
 Instead, increase warming foods that strengthen the kidney energy such as chicory root, miso, steamed winter greens, bone broth, whole grains, seaweeds, celery, asparagus, watercress, endive, turnips, roasted nuts, micro algae and warm hearty soups.

-When following these natural patterns that mother nature has created and so many of the animals follow we find that we are happier, healthier and don’t have to work so hard to get back on track for the new year.
+When following these natural patterns Mother Nature has created and so many of the animals follow we find we’re happier, healthier and don’t have to work so hard to get back on track for the new year.